-Drive LED Status Description Drive status LED Solid yellow The drive has an error.
-Blinking yellow (blinking slowly, about one flash per second) The drive is being rebuilt.
-Blinking yellow (blinking rapidly, about four flashes per second) The RAID adapter is locating the drive.
-Drive activity LED Solid green The drive is powered but not active.
-Blinking green The drive is active.
+Drive LED Status Description Solid yellow The drive has an error.
+3 Drive status LED (right) Blinking yellow (blinking slowly, about one flash per second) The drive is being rebuilt.
+Blinking yellow (blinking rapidly, about four flashes per second) The RAID controller is locating the drive.
+Drive activity LED (left) Solid green The drive is powered but not active.
+Drive activity LLD (left) Blinking green The drive is active.